Kyntaz/gameai-decisionmaking/README.md

-# gameai-decisionmaking
+# Game AI Decision Making
+Made in *2018*.

-Decision Making algorithms for NPCs developed with the Unity Engine for the Artificial Intelligence for Games class @ IST.
+Decision Making algorithms for NPCs developed with the Unity Engine for the **Artificial Intelligence for Games** class @ IST.